How to Take Better Photos with a Smartphone

 Third-party shooting and editing apps

-Lastly, before putting your pictures into use, you might want to take one last look and decide if they need any touch-ups.
+Lastly, before using your pictures, you might want to take one last look and decide if they need any touch-ups.
 Apps like Photoshop Express (Android, iOS) and Pixlr (Android, iOS) are great for cropping, straightening, rotating, mirroring, light and color adjustment, and red-eye removal.
-If you want filters, you can have a go at Snapseed (Android, iOS) and VSCO (Android, iOS).

-Post-processing is as much a skill as photography itself, so it’s important to take your time and learn what works.
-Nevertheless, if you concentrate on making your photos great when you’re shooting, you’ll have a much easier time editing.
+Post-processing is as much a skill as photography, so taking your time and learning what works is important.
+Nevertheless, if you concentrate on making your photos great while shooting, you’ll have a much easier time editing.

-How to Take Better Photos with Smartphone: Conclusion
+How to Take Better Photos with a Smartphone: Conclusion

 There you have it!
 Seven effective tips for taking beautiful photos with your smartphone.
 Whether you’ve been a phone photographer for a while or you’re just starting, keeping the pointers above in mind will go a long way to giving your pictures the extra sauce they need to stand out.